harvitronix/moleman/README.md

 # moleman

-moleman is a minimal, shell-first workflow runner for agent-to-agent AI coding workflows.
+moleman is a workflow orchestrator for agent-to-agent AI coding.
 It executes a YAML workflow of agent nodes, moves data between agents, and writes artifacts per run for review and auditing.

 > Status: early prototype.
 Expect breaking config and CLI changes.